How Does the Ellis Act Work in Los Angeles?

 Can I sell my rent-controlled property without evicting the tenants?

 Yes, and this is often the smartest approach.
-Investors actively seek rent-controlled properties with tenants in place because the RSO protections create predictable income.
-Your sale price reflects current rents and tenant situations, but you avoid relocation costs, legal fees, and re-rental restrictions.
-Many sellers net more by selling occupied than by going through a costly vacancy process.
+Investors actively seek RSO properties with tenants in place because the regulated rents create predictable income.
+Your sale price reflects current rents, but you avoid relocation costs, legal fees, and re-rental restrictions.
+Many sellers net more by selling occupied than by paying for a vacancy process first.

 Ready to See Your Real Numbers?